 How do you stand out when there are many businesses that offer the same products and services that you do?

-Use these brand differentiation examples and rules to guide your process.
+Use these brand differentiation examples and rules to guide your brand strategy process.

 Here are the 12-rules of brand differentiation to remember when creating a brand differentiation strategy